 - Open Microsoft Word

-- Apply formatting to the first heading (Destination) including font style, size, colour, bold, underline and centre the text on the page
+- Now I will apply formatting to the first heading (Styles) including font style, size, colour, bold, underline and centre the text on the page

-- Now apply a second set of formatting to the second heading (Travel) however use different properties and make the text right aligned
+- Now apply a second set of formatting to the second heading (Tables) however use different properties and leave the text left aligned

 - Now we will copy the formatting from the first two headings and apply them to the remaining headings